Estimates of the age of the Earth --

 Kathy Ross of Reasons to Believe are old-earth creationists.

-They estimate that Adam and Eve were created from six to sixty thousand
+They estimate that Adam and Eve were created by God between six to sixty thousand

 years ago.
 They also estimate the date of creation of the universe on